braze-inc/braze-docs/_docs/_help/help_articles/email/html_looks_strange.md

 ### Extension conflicts

-Certain browser extensions may cause issues with Braze’s email editor.
+Certain browser extensions may cause issues with Braze's email editor.
 One example is [Grammarly][38]) when used with Google Chrome.
-If you’re using one of these extensions, you should either:
+If you're using one of these extensions, you should either:
 - Edit Braze emails in a browser that does not have Grammarly as a browser extension
 - Contact your Braze account manager and ask to switch your email editors to HTML only or plain text.